Why did I get an Endorphin?

 The Endo utilizes a straight seat tube, which allows for unrestricted seat post insertion so you can run a long travel dropper.
 It also features a threaded BB, which is essential for some folks.
 You’ll notice how small the rear triangle is.
 This is due to the short 16.7″ chain stays and the 4×4 suspension design.
 Keeping the back end small makes it quite stiff for a bike that goes where you point it and gives you the confidence to push it hard.

 Running bigger tires is essential to me.
 My favourite rubber is the 2.4″ Continental Trail King, which is as wide as a Maxxis 2.5″ tire.
-My Pivot just barely fit TKs in the rear so I made sure the Endo would fit these tires without lots of clearance.
-Folks are even fitting some of the smaller 27+ tire in the Endo so that means there is room for anything I’ll want to use.
+My Pivot just barely fit TKs in the rear so I made sure the Endo would fit these tires with lots of clearance.
+Folks are even fitting some of the smaller 27+ tires in the Endo so that means there is room for anything I’ll want to use.

 I’m not a fan of internal cable routing so I was happy the Endo offers both internal and external routing options.
-I can everything, but the stealth dropper externally.
+I can route everything, but the stealth dropper externally.
 It’s simple and clean plus I just don’t get the point of hiding 16″ of housing inside the frame.
 It seems like a hassle for limited upside.

 I’ve become a convert to the school of not wearing a pack for most rides.
 The fact I can fit a 600ml water bottle inside the frame with the CC DBA[IL] is really helpful for skipping a pack.
 The frame space is too small for a full sized water bottle and if I use the CC DBA with its reservoir I would not be able to use a bottle.